Access the entire site.

 User-agent: *

-Disable: /photos
+Deny: /photos

-The above two lines of text in the robots.txt file will keep the robots away from the photos folder.
+The above two lines of text in the robots.txt file will keep robots away from the photos folder.

-...then the indexing robot will visit your site, look at the first line, then read the second one (i.e. "Disallow:").
+Note: If you forgot the "/" sign after the Disallow statement like this... your site will look at the first line, then read the second (ie "Disallow:").
 What will happen?
 After that, the robot will feel like a fish in water, because you forbade him ... nothing.
 So it will start indexing all pages and files.

 Allow